This post was updated on Sept 2020.

 Recruiting is a time consuming and painful process.
 Recruiting outstanding event marketers and event sales professionals is even harder.
 Why?
-Because event leaders are simply using the wrong approach!
+Because some event leaders are simply using the wrong approach!

 I seriously think there is a disconnect between what event leaders want (or think they want) and what is available in the market.